Volkswagen Touareg Review & Prices

 And that’s where much of its appeal lies, coupled with the spacious cabin and boot.
 It’s just a shame that the Touareg is a similar price to posher alternatives such as the Audi Q7 and BMW X5.

 As a result, you’re going to want to head over to Carwow’s Volkswagen Touareg deals page to see how much you could save, or browse the latest used Touareg stock available from our network of trusted dealers.
-You can also check out other used Volkswagen models and when it’s time to sell your current car, Carwow can help with that, too.
+You can also check out other used Volkswagen models and if you want to sell your car online, Carwow can help with that, too.

 How much is the Volkswagen Touareg?